CerberusData/KRONOS-JOHN/README.md

    1. `balena_cli_configs/token` --> Token so that `balena-cli` can work without problems.
 Get it on [balena access-tokens page](https://dashboard.balena-cloud.com/preferences/access-tokens)
    2. `ssh-keys/id_balena` and `ssh-keys/id_balena.pubkey` --> Pair of ssh keys that should be registered in [balena cloud](https://dashboard.balena-cloud.com/preferences/sshkeys)

 Please stick to the provided names, otherwise it won't work as out-of-the-box.
-Also **DO NOT ADD SECRETS TO THE REPO**.
+Notice you shouldn't **ADD SECRET KEYS TO THE REPO**.

 ### **Add-ons Provided**
 We are providing the [balena staged-releases](https://github.com/balena-io-projects/staged-releases) as a `git submodule`, you can init the submodule and change the required variables in: